elixirhub/events-TeSS-to-iAnn/README.md

 Options:
   --delay INTEGER          Seconds between executions when the script is run
                            as a daemon (eg. 60)
-  --log TEXT               Log file absolute path, if not defined will usethe
+  --log TEXT               Log file absolute path, if not defined will use the
                            one on the conf.py (eg.
                            /Users/niceusername/logs/ny_log.txt)
   --tess_url TEXT          TeSS service URL, if not defined will use the one